D-J-Harris/chef/README.md

 - [ ] Look into [flexible array members](https://en.wikipedia.org/wiki/Flexible_array_member)
 - [ ] Add support for discerning between string literals that point back to source code and those that own their char array, to save memory on the heap for these cases
 - [ ] Support resolve variable scanning through a more efficient DS
+- [ ] Add support for switch statement and continue clauses in for loops

 ## Decisions